Wild card (sports): Canadian championship curling

 With the introduction of pools, the round robin portion of the Tournament of Hearts and Brier now consists of two stages.
 The top four teams in each pool qualify for the second stage, formally known as the "Championship Pool."
 Unlike most tournaments which use a similar format, teams carry over their entire round robin records from the preliminary stage as opposed to only those results against teams that also qualify.
 This ensures that each Championship Pool team still plays eleven games that count for the purposes of determining playoff qualification.

-The format is designed to ensure that a competitive team fills the wild card slot - due to the significant disparity in playing caliber between the top teams of Canada's fourteen member associations, it is widely expected that the wild card will consistently come from one of the provinces with the toughest fields in the playdowns, and that it will consistently be a championship contending team.
+The format is designed to ensure that a competitive team fills the wild card slot – due to the significant disparity in playing caliber between the top teams of Canada's fourteen member associations, it is widely expected that the wild card will consistently come from one of the provinces with the toughest fields in the playdowns, and that it will consistently be a championship contending team.

 The format was changed for the 2021 curling season due to the COVID-19 pandemic.
 For at least that year, tournaments will expand to eighteen teams each.
 Three wild card teams will gain direct entry into the main draw, which expanded to pools of nine teams each.
-As a result, teams that advance to the championship pool will play twelve round robin games instead of eleven.
+Additional wild card berths are granted if the defending champion does not play and/or a member association does not enter a team (this occurred, for example, in the 2024 Scotties Tournament of Hearts when Nunavut withdrew) As a result, teams that advance to the championship pool will play twelve round robin games instead of eleven.
 To accommodate the expanded round robin schedule, the playoffs will revert to the old three team, two game format thus eliminating the page playoff and quarter-final round.

+Beginning in 2024 wild card teams are no longer designated "Wild Cards" in the draw or standings and have the right to represent their member associations on the same basis as the team advancing from playdowns.